 Talking about Diversity with Kids

-At Youth Eastside Services, we find that many children are dealing with bullying, aggressive behavior and negative comments related to their differences or the differences in others.
-We are seeing a growing need for conversations around diversity, social justice, racism and stereotypes to begin at an earlier age.
+At YES, we’ve seen an increase in children dealing with bullying, aggressive behavior, and negative comments related to their differences or the differences in others.
+We are seeing a growing need for conversations around diversity, social justice, racism, and stereotypes to begin at an earlier age.

 The following are a few tips for how parents can approach the topic of diversity with younger children: